RIBA marks anniversary year of Stephen Lawrence Charitable Trust with series of fundraising events

 2018 marks both 20 years since the foundation of the Stephen Lawrence Charitable Trust and 25 years since Stephen Lawrence’s death.

-To mark the significant anniversary year at RIBA, we’ve held a series of events to celebrate all it has achieved and fundraise for its future.
+To mark the significant anniversary year at RIBA, we held a series of events to celebrate all the Trust has achieved and to fundraise for its future.

 Stephen’s dream of becoming an architect was cut cruelly short in the spring of 1993.

 The Trust was established shortly after in 1998 to deliver great work with disadvantaged young people and give them the opportunities that he was denied.

 In the last three years the Stephen Lawrence Charitable Trust (SLCT) has supported over 250 young people from disadvantaged and under-represented backgrounds to enter careers in architecture.

 The 2018 annual Memorial Lecture was co-curated by RIBA and the Design Collective.
 A panel of speakers including Akil Scafe-Smith and Gameli Ladzekpod (founders of RESOLVE) and Abigail Patel and Selasi Setufe (members of RIBA Council and the Future Architects Network) discussed the impact of the voice of youth in redefining alternative methods of architectural practice.
 Thoughts were shared on identity, diversity, equal opportunities, and their relationship to architecture.